Baloch Students Organization: Kulbhushan Jadhav

+Talat Aziz

-In a notable development, Talat Aziz, a student from Punjab University who recently surrendered after being associated with the banned Balochistan Liberation Army (BLA), disclosed the group’s recruitment methods.
-He stated that interactions with certain Baloch students led to his radicalization and eventual decision to join the BLA under the illusion of fighting for Balochistan’s independence.
+In a notable development, Talat Aziz, a student from Punjab University (PU) who recently surrendered after being associated with the banned Balochistan Liberation Army (BLA), disclosed the group’s recruitment methods.
+He stated that interactions with certain Baloch students led to his radicalisation and eventual decision to join the BLA under the illusion of fighting for Balochistan’s independence.
 Aziz warned others against being misled by narratives around missing persons and false promises of freedom, and accused Baloch student councils of playing a key role in spreading extremist ideology.
 He alleged that the BLA targets youth by inciting ethnic hatred and manipulating protests organized by groups like the Baloch Solidarity Committee.

 Aziz also claimed to have recognized a young militant from protest materials, highlighting how such events are used to recruit members.